 Display of significant features

-Significant features are features that contain information that is important for safe operation of the intended system.
+Significant features are features that contain information that is important for a specific context and a given user.
 For navigation systems, guidance is provided in IHO S-4 on how to determine and manage significant information and should be used as a guideline when efforts are made in defining what is a significant feature in a given context.
 For example, in section B-340 of S-4 a landmark is described as: “A landmark is any natural or artificial object prominent from seaward, at a fixed location on land, which can be used in determining a location or a direction”.
 Other types of important features can be regulatory areas that impact movement and therefore should not be obscured by less significant regulatory areas that may for example only limit certain seabed activities.
 Similarly, features that describe outages to aids to navigation are important information for mariners and should not be obscured by for example contour lines.
 Reasonable efforts should be taken to ensure that significant features are not obscured by less significant information.
 In some cases, the more significant features may be in a different product and reducing risk of significant features being obscured must therefore be managed in cooperation between two or more product specification teams where these products are expected to be used simultaniously in the same system.

 The primary method to resolve potential conflicts should be utilization of display priority assignment in the respective portrayal catalogues.
 Significant features should have the highest display priority (drawn last) to ensure that less significant features are not displayed more prominently.
-This solution can also work between products.

 In cases where other solutions are impractical, it may be necessary to amend data models to ensure that significant features are not obscured or made ambiguous by the product interaction between two or more products in a user system.
 Product Specification developers should make use of metadata to define which products’ interactions are anticipated, and work with the responsible parties to ensure the maximum feasible harmonisation.
 S-100 metadata has the layer identification attribute in dataset discovery metadata that can capture information about expected layer interactions.